dhasterok/LaserMapExplorer/docs/source/stoichiometry.rst

 Opening the Dock
 =================

-Open the dock from *Analyze* \> *Stoichiometry* in the main menu, or the *Stoichiometry* button (|icon-atom|) in the *Main Toolbar*.
+Open the dock from *Analyze* \> *Stoichiometry* in the main menu, or the *Stoichiometry* button (|icon-silicate|) in the *Main Toolbar*.
 Like other docks, it can be toggled open/closed from the same button and floated or docked to the main window.

 Compute Scope
 ==============